 - Spoon the rest of the chocolate on the nut butter and sprinkle with chopped nuts.

-- Place back in the freezer and they should be set in 10 mins.
+- Place back in the freezer and the raw chocolate almond butter cups should be set in 10 mins.
 Enjoy immediately or store in the fridge and eat within a week.